Garun Mallam

-Garun Mallam is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Garun Mallam on the A2 highway.
+Garun Mallam is a town and Local Government Area in Kano State, Nigeria on the A2 highway.

 It has an area of 214 km^{2} and a population of 116,494 at the 2006 census.
 Hausa and Fulani ethnic groups making up the majority of the population.
 Islam is the most widely followed religion in the region, and Hausa and Fufulde are the two main languages spoken there.
 The Kano Seed Processing Center in Kadawa is one of the notable monuments in Garun Mallam Local Government Area.

 The postal code of the area is 711.

 Climate

 In Garun Malam, the year-round heat and partly overcast dry season contrast with the unpleasant wet season.
-The average annual temperature is between 54°F and 100°F, with occasional exceptions when it falls below 49°F or rises over 105°F. March 14 to May 16 is the start of the 2.1-month hot season, during which the average daily high temperature rises above 97°F. In Garun Malam, April is the hottest month of the year with an average high temperature of 100°F and low temperature of 73°F. With an average daily maximum temperature below 88°F, the chilly season spans 1.9 months, from November 30 to January 27.
-January is the coldest month of the year in Garun Malam, with an average high temperature of 87°F and low of 55°F. The Garun Mallam Local Government Area has an average temperature of 34 degrees Celsius and a total area of 214 square kilometers.
+The average annual temperature is between 54 F and 100 F, with occasional exceptions when it falls below 49°F or rises over 105 F. March 14 to May 16 is the start of the 2.1-month hot season, during which the average daily high temperature rises above 97 F. In Garun Malam, April is the hottest month of the year with an average high temperature of 100 F and low temperature of 73 F. With an average daily maximum temperature below 88 F, the chilly season spans 1.9 months, from November 30 to January 27.
+January is the coldest month of the year in Garun Malam, with an average high temperature of 87 F and low of 55 F. The Garun Mallam Local Government Area has an average temperature of 34 degrees Celsius or 93 degrees Fahrenheit and a total area of 214 square kilometres or 83 square miles.
 There are two distinct seasons in the area: the dry season and the rainy season.
 The local government area experiences an average annual rainfall of 950 mm and an average humidity level of 19%.